williamjturkel/H3885G-FW25/Wk06/README.md

 - Input Text Filename
 - Output JSON Filename

-So, for example, if _**2C-TEST-FILES.csv**_ contains this record
+So, for example, if _**2C-TEST-FILES.csv**_ contains this record as one of its rows

 - Test Number: 5
 - Source Filename: 1A-SOURCE-04.pdf
 - Input Text Filename: 2C-TEST-05.txt
 - Output JSON Filename: 2C-TEST-05.json

-Then TEAM_ID is 2C (the team the extracted the JSON file) and Source Document is 1A-SOURCE-04.pdf
+Then TEAM_ID is 2C (the team that extracted the JSON file) and Source Document is 1A-SOURCE-04.pdf

 !!!!!!!!!!!!!!!!!!!!!!!!
 FOOBAR !!!!!!!!!!!!!!!!!!!!!!!!!!!!
 !!!!!
 Maybe make a schematic picture showing document flow from A01 through A02 !!!!!